rec/rec/resume.en.md

 - http://github.com/rec
 - tom.ritchford@gmail.com
-- +31 64 121 2749
+- +33 07 56 40 90 29
-- Amsterdam, Netherlands
+- Rouen, France

-I specialize in rapid development of highly reliable, performant, scalable, minimal, clear and maintainable solutions to difficult problems.
+Rapid development of highly reliable, performant, scalable, minimal, clear and maintainable solutions to difficult problems.

 Decades of experience!
 A plethora of projects taken from conception to completion, production, packaging and distribution.

-Expert in Python and C++, solid in Java, C and JS, conversant in many others.
+Expert in Python and C++, conversant in many others.

+Productive but careful LLM wrangler and AI assisted coder.

+  * audio and DSP
+  * real-time control
   * backend
   * search
   * fintech: option modeling, ledgers, position management
   * big data
   * distributed systems
-  * audio and DSP
-  * real-time control
   * and more

 "Everything should be made as simple as possible, but no simpler" -various

-## Employment Highlights
+## Selected Experience

+### <span>Sole Developer, `recs`</span> <span>(April 2026 -- Present)</span>

+Several years ago, I started writing `recs`, a highly-reliable, automatic, set-and-forget audio recording program written in Python, for digital mixers in concert halls, studios, bars and clubs, and for professional or amateur audio archivists, even just for capturing old mix tapes.

+I've been using it for a couple of years for my own needs but my recent embrace of LLM-assisted coding has meant an explosion of quality and utility.
+A public release is anticipated for September 2026

+### <span>Senior Software Engineer, Quansight/OpenTeams</span> <span>(May 2024 -- December 2025)</span>

+Quansight and OpenTeams are sister consulting companies in America that only work on open source software.
+I was hired by Quansight for Python and C++ as part of their long-running contract with Meta to maintain the vital PyTorch project.

+I added operator decompositions, type annotations, their first type-checker time unit tests (that later became a battery of such tests) and a lot of testing, quality and janitor work: particularly fun a set of CI tasks to improve quality that acted as a gradual ratchet in one direction, parsing Python files to detect missing documentation or usage of discouraged types.

+OpenTeams decided to raise funds to go public, and I got transferred to them in May of 2025.
+The fundraising did not go well, Meta did not renew some contracts, and this job ended.

 ### <span>Lead Programmer, SuperDuperDB</span> <span>(May 2023 -- Sep 2023)</span>

 https://github.com/SuperDuperDB/superduperdb

-SuperDuperDB is not a database, but a Python system integrating existing databases with AI tools like vector search and LLMs.
+SuperDuperDB was not a database, but a Python system integrating existing databases with AI tools like vector search and LLMs.

 I was tasked with making the working Python codebase "professional" so to be released to